mbernardi1961/AgonDoc/useful_links.md

 A list of Software for the AgonLight - https://github.com/sabotrax/agon-software<br>The most comprehensive list of software for the AgonLight.

-BBC BASIC (Z80) Manual for the AgonLight - https://oldpatientsea.github.io/agon-bbc-basic-manual/0.1/bbc1.html
+BBC BASIC (Z80) Manual for the AgonLight - https://oldpatientsea.github.io/agon-bbc-basic-manual/0.1/bbc1.html (No Longer Maintained)